Navdeep Singh (lawyer): Profession

-Maj.
 Navdeep Singh is a lawyer by profession and is based at the High Court of the States of Punjab & Haryana in Chandigarh, India.
+He is an invited member of the advisory committee on military justice of the Commonwealth Secretariat from India and also an International Fellow of the National Institute of Military Justice.
+He was formerly a part of a High Level Committee constituted by the Government of India to reduce litigation.
+The Committee was constituted on the directions of Narendra Modi directly under Manohar Parrikar.

 He is credited with the execution of implementation of the Indian Tolls (Army & Air Force) Act, 1901 all over India.
 This Act which was passed in 1901 provides for toll tax exemption to private vehicles of defence personnel irrespective of whether they are on duty or not.
 There was a controversy over implementation of the Act on private toll operators and private toll roads and bridges but the controversy was settled in 2003 when on a case taken up by him, the Indian Ministry of Road Transport & Highways clarified that the Act was valid even for the present times and toll exemption was to be granted to both 'on duty' and 'off duty' defence personnel.

 Toll tax exemption to defence personnel was later challenged in the Punjab & Haryana High Court by way of a Public Interest Litigation (PIL) but the petition was dismissed by the Court which upheld the exemption.
 The Indian Tolls (Army & Air Force) Act, 1901 was then challenged in the Supreme Court of India but the petition was dismissed by the Supreme Court too, thus upholding the provisions of the Act which provides a very special privilege to the military community.

 He is also credited with effective implementation of entertainment tax exemption to serving defence personnel in cinemas and theatres.
 Most of the Indian states offer entertainment tax exemption to men in uniform but the rule was seldom followed or recognised by cinema halls.

 He has also been the proponent of wide ranging progressive changes in the military judicial system and the Armed Forces Tribunal.

 He was also elected the first President of the Armed Forces Tribunal Bar association as reported in the media.

-Perhaps his biggest contribution, as reported in the media, is his fight for independence of judicial institutions, especially the Armed Forces Tribunal, from the tight control of the government and the executive in which he has succeeded to a great extent.
+Perhaps his biggest contribution, as reported in the media, is his support for the functional improvement of quasi-judicial bodies such as Tribunals, especially the Armed Forces Tribunal, in which he has succeeded to a great extent with the support of the Government.

-He was also a votary of a National Tribunal Commission for administering tribunals in India, a concept that was endorsed and directed to be instituted by the Supreme Court of India in November 2020.
+He was also a votary of a National Tribunal Commission for administering tribunals in India, a concept that was directed to be instituted by the Supreme Court of India in November 2020 with the active endorsement of the Attorney General for India.